VersusCenter

 Backpack vs Duffel Bag

-Backpacks and duffel bags are both versatile carriers, but they differ significantly in design and use.
-Backpacks distribute weight across both shoulders for hands-free carrying, while duffel bags offer larger capacity with flexible storage and are typically carried by handle or strap.
+Backpacks and duffel bags are both portable carriers, but they differ significantly in design and use.
+Backpacks distribute weight across shoulders and are ideal for hands-free carrying, while duffel bags offer larger capacity with flexible, top-load access and are better suited for quick packing.

 Backpack